manly-man/moodle-destroyer-tools/README.md

 ---
 ## Description and usage

-* moodle-destroyer.rb:
+* moodle-destroyer.py:
   - Creates a csv file that can be uploaded into moodle.
-  - Usage: `moodle-destroyer moodle-file grading-file [output-file]`
+  - Usage: `moodle-destroyer.py moodle-file grading-file output-file`
   - Run this command in the directory where your CSV files are located.
 * moodle.extractor.py:
   - Unzips exercise submissions
   - Usage: `moodle-extractor.py zipfile`
   - Run this command in the directory where your Zip is located.

+**DO NOT USE moodle-destroyer.rb !!**